-- improving safety for cyclists,

-- improving people's health and fitness,

-- reducing congestion,

-- improving air quality,

-- tackling climate change by reducing CO emissions,

-- boosting the local economy,

-- wealth generation through tourism and leisure pursuits, and

-Working together with planning, transport and public health officers in both BDC and Essex County Council (ECC), as well as partners involved in cycling and other interested parties, such as the Parish Councils, we will convey our vision of a better cycling network and active travel infrastructure to support decision makers and set out more clearly what is expected of developers.
+- improving safety for cyclists, - improving people's health and fitness, • - ٠ reducing congestion, - improving air quality, - tackling climate change by reducing CO2 emissions, - improved quality of life for communities (reduced noise, increased natural observance and community cohesion). so creating attractive environments where people wish to live, - boosting the local economy, - wealth generation through tourism and leisure pursuits, and - supporting an affordable and widely accessible transport option for many groups of people. - Working together with planning, transport and public health officers in both BDC and Essex County Council (ECC), as well as partners involved in cycling and other interested parties, such as the Parish Councils, we will convey our vision of a better cycling network and active travel infrastructure to support decision makers and set out more clearly what is expected of developers.